knottem/Advent-of-Code/README.md

 This repository contains my solutions to the Advent of Code challenges.
 Advent of Code is an annual event that features a series of coding puzzles that are released daily during the month of December.
 The puzzles are designed to test your problem-solving skills, algorithmic thinking, and coding abilities.

-## How to Use this Repository

-Each day's puzzle has its own directory, named according to the day of the month (e.g., day01/, day02/, etc.).
-Within each directory, you will find the solution code for the puzzle.
-The code is written in either Kotlin or Java

 ## About Advent of Code

 Advent of Code is an annual event created by Eric Wastl, a software developer from the United States.
 The event started in 2015 and has since gained a large following in the coding community.
 The puzzles are designed to be challenging, but not impossible, and are suitable for programmers of all skill levels.